India: Classic Kerala (7 days)

-Journey to South India, a region that has seen the rise and fall of a multitude of cultural dynasties,
+Journey to South India and the mystical state of Kerala, a region that has seen the rise and fall of a multitude of cultural dynasties,

 each leaving an array of architectural treasures.
 A highlight will be our 2 night cruise along the backwaters of Kerala on a comfortable houseboat.
 Other highlights include Cochin, one of the regions most cultural cities, and the Periyar Tiger Reserve.

 GROUP DEPARTURES FOR 2017*

 November 19 - 25

 GROUP DEPARTURES FOR 2018*

 * Connects as a post tour to our 9 day Rajasthan Tour

 Book before April 30, 2017 and receive a complimentary upgrade to Luxury Class Taj Malabar & Spice Village (Periyar) or

 REGULAR COST: $ 1,570 USD / $ 1,940 CAD